 Applicants are only allowed to take the same Casper test type once per admissions cycle.
-This includes test types such as:
+Learn more about test types here.

 If you’re applying to multiple programs that require the same test type, you only need to reserve one Casper test.
 You can add all the required programs to your distribution list from your Acuity Insights account.